MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/api-reference.md

 <h2>XAL</h2>

 <p>
-  The Xbox Live Authentication Library (XAL) is a cross-platform authentication platform for Xbox Live.
+  The Xbox Authentication Library (XAL) is a cross-platform authentication platform for Xbox Live.
   XAL provides a consistent API and user model across all platforms.
 </p>
 <ul class="cardsY panelContent cols cols2">